 Is the TagVault Pet Actually Waterproof?

 The headline rating is IP69 waterproof, the figure Elevation Lab and Macworld both publish, which covers high-pressure jet and washdown resistance.
-That sounds reassuring, but a rating on a box and a seal that survives a real swimming dog are two different claims.
-We tested the second one.
+That sounds reassuring, but a rating on a box and a seal that survives a real swimming dog are two different claims, and the second is the one that matters for a pet collar.

 This is where the two ratings stop conflicting.
-IP69 describes resistance to pressurized jets and hot washdowns.
-Real swim use is bounded instead by submersion depth and time, and the practical envelope works out to roughly 1 meter for 30 minutes of continuous immersion.
-A dog that dives deep or swims for an hour pushes past that envelope regardless of the IP number.
+The IEC IP-rating standard defines IP69 as resistance to high-pressure, high-temperature jets and washdowns, not sustained submersion.
+Real swim use is bounded instead by submersion depth, time, and whether the cap stays tight.
+A dog that dives deep or swims for long stretches pushes past what an IP number can promise on its own.

 Gasket maintenance also matters over the long run.
 Elevation Lab sells $5 replacement gaskets, and the manual recommends a 24-month replacement interval.
-We confirmed that by inspecting a 26-month-old gasket and finding compression-set marks consistent with end-of-life flex loss.
+Past that interval, the gasket takes a compression set and loses the flex that keeps the seal tight, so swapping it on schedule preserves the waterproof rating.

 Does the TagVault Pet Fit Every Dog and Collar?